mankenavenkatesh/CustomBlockchain/README.md

 #### Q. How are Initial DummyCoins Generated and Added to the owner?
 **Solution -**
- - Create a Genesis block with hardcoded values.
+ - Create a Transaction with hardcoded values.
+ - Add this Genesis Transaction to Genesis block.
+No Transaction validation  happens.
+ - Genesis block is processed and initial account is populated with Dummy coins.